Craft/Blueprints

 Structure

 The following shows an example blueprint file.
-Outside of the information in the various fields which define the software package itself, and that there is one file missing (blocklist.txt, which you can see the description of in the comment above the line which references that file), this is what a blueprint looks like.
+Outside of the information in the various fields which define the software package itself, and that there is one file missing (excludelist.txt, which you can see the description of in the comment above the line which references that file), this is what a blueprint looks like.
 Since there is no project named category/projectname.git on KDE's Invent, the blueprint won't just build, but apart from that, this is what they look like.

 import info